endevver/mt-util-convertdb/README.md

 - **show\_counts**

-    Shows the object and metadata table counts for the specified class(es) in both the current and new databaseq.
+    Shows the object and metadata table counts for the specified class(es) in both the current and new database.

 # INSTALLATION